Dr. Moshe Kam

 Dr. George R. Mangun

-GEORGE R. MANGUN is the dean of social sciences and a distinguished professor of psychology and neurology at the University of California, Davis.
+GEORGE R. MANGUN is distinguished professor of psychology and neurology at the University of California, Davis.
+He was the founding director of the Center for Mind and Brain at UC Davis, and served as dean of social sciences in the College of Letters and Science from 2008-2015, and chair of psychology from 2016-2017.
+He leads the Laboratory for the Neural Mechanisms of Attention, and serves as Director of the Kavli Summer Institute in Cognitive Neuroscience.
 His research investigates the cognitive neuroscience of attention.
 Evolution has crafted powerful brain mechanisms that aid in ones survival in a complex and often dangerous world.
 The information obtained from these combined behavioral, neuropsychological and neurophysiological studies is yielding new insights into the computational and functional neuroanatomical structure of human cognition, and is vital to addressing the deficits in attention and awareness that accompany neurological and psychiatric disease.
 Dr. Mangun consults on numerous university, U.S. government, and international scientific panels and advisory boards, including for the National Institutes of Health, the National Academy of Sciences, and the Academy of Finland.
 He is also an associate editor of the Journal of Cognitive Neuroscience, the treasurer of the Cognitive Neuroscience Society.
-He was the founding director of the UC Davis Center for Mind and Brain, and is currently the Dean of Social Sciences in the College of Letters and Science.
 His celebrated coauthored textbook, Cognitive Neuroscience: The Biology of the Mind (W.W.
 Norton, 2013) is now in its fourth edition -- it has been translated into French, Italian, Portuguese, and Chinese.
 Among other honors, in 2007 he was elected a fellow of the Association for Psychological Science, and in 2010 he was elected a fellow of the American Association for the Advancement of Science.
+Dr. Mangun received the Ph.D. in neurosciences in 1987 from the University of California, San Diego.

 Dr. Katherine L. Morse